nikolio/adnotium/README.md

 The great part in this concept, is that you can choose the email client of your choice.
 Setting up your comments this way could make yoube arch & os independent

+It could be offered as a docker image, as well.

 My initial thoughts is to use:

 * keepass for storing the email account username/password and use the KeePassRPC (the keepassrpc js client is heavily coupled with the kee extension, needs some work).